Australian Agriculture: Livestock

 Latest release

-Statistics on monetary value of livestock and the cattle population size
+Statistics on monetary value of livestock and cattle and sheep population size

 Reference period